Nitrux/nx-software-center/README.md

 _A graphical front end to manage [AppImage](https://appimage.org/) applications built using [MauiKit](mauikit.org/)._

-The AppImages included are fetched from:
+The AppImages displayed are fetched from:
 * https://www.appimagehub.com/

 # Screenshots